To optimize the safety of the campus environment, Yale has implemented a campus-based contact tracing program.

 3. Finally, close and low-risk contacts who are identified by the index case will be notified by the Yale Contact Tracing Team.

 The Yale Contact Tracing Team will notify all close contacts and household contacts within the Yale community.
 Your identity will not be revealed to any contacts.
+Information received through the contact tracing program about close contacts of a COVID-19 positive student will not be used to initiate disciplinary proceedings.
 Close contacts will be encouraged to self-quarantine (stay home and maintain physical distancing) for 14 days after their last exposure.
 All contacts (close and low-risk) will be asked to monitor symptoms by checking their temperature twice daily and watching for other COVID-19 symptoms such as cough or shortness of breath.
 All contacts will also be encouraged to get a test for COVID.
 Students will also receive a daily survey to monitor their symptoms.

 The Yale Contact Tracing Team will check-in with all contacts in quarantine at midpoint, and all will receive an email to release them from quarantine.